Mohammed Barakat (footballer): Death

 Barakat was killed by the Israel Defence Force during an airstrike on 11 March 2024, amid the Siege of Khan Yunis.
 He was 39.
 His remains were found in his destroyed home in Khan Yunis.

+In July 2026, the Israel Defense Forces announced that Barakat had allegedly been a member of the Palestinian Islamic Jihad and alleged that he had infiltrated Israel during the 7 October 2023 attack.
+The announcement formed part of an IDF allegation that Palestinian footballers killed during the Gaza attack had been portrayed internationally as civilian athletes.